"The best thing to come out of Barnsley since the A61 to Sheffield"

 Barnsley, South Yorkshire

-With almost 1000 shows under his belt to date, Scott Doonican is driven by the desire to leave his audiences with a big grin on their faces.
+With over 1000 shows under his belt to date, Scott Doonican is driven by the desire to leave his audiences with a big grin on their faces.
 He subscribes to the same wise words of his spiritual father, Val Doonican, that, "When you entertain the public, it's no good just having good music or singing, you must also have entertainment value, so people will go home having a good time".

 So, can you trust him?
 To be silly, yes.
-To behave, no. Like a bus conductor standing in front of an orchestra with a spoon in one hand and a pint in the other, Scott Doonican is quite clearly here for a good time, not a long time.
+To behave, hell no. Like a bus conductor standing in front of an orchestra with a spoon in one hand and a pint in the other, Scott Doonican is quite clearly here for a good time, not a long time.